-• When the state receives your application, it will mail a voter registration card.
-Sign this card and keep it with you when you go to the polls on election day and bring your Texas identification card or driver's license when you go to vote.

-• Keep your voter registration card in a safe place; it can be a helpful document to show as identification.
+- Fill out the application and drop it in the mail-most application forms will have free postage.
+Your application must be postmarked or received by the Voter Registrar's office at least 30 days before the election. - When the County Voter Registrar receives your application, they will mail a voter registration card.
+Sign this card and keep it with you when you go to the polls on election day and bring your Texas identification card or driver's license when you go to vote. - Keep your voter registration card in a safe place; it can be a helpful document to show as identification.